olewsaa/amateur-radio/DMR/README.md

 generally easier to remember names than call signs.

 The memory only have room for 10k digital contacts so only a few can be stored.
-Normally the "last heared" are loaded and updated.
+Normally the *last heard* are loaded and updated.

 The file 'BF1701-example-codeplug.rdt' is an anonymous version of my latest code plug file.